Review · Dietary Supplements

 - Skip if

-- You take prescription medication — especially blood thinners, thyroid meds, or stimulants — and haven't checked the ingredient list with a pharmacist
+- You take any prescription medication — especially blood thinners, thyroid meds, or stimulants — without first checking the ingredient list against potential interactions with a pharmacist

 - Evidence file